evk3/hantavirus_US_distribution/README.md

  -blast_python.py performs the blasting of contigs and returns the results in an *.xml and *.txt format.

 ### Step 2: Build genomes using the closest matching reference sequence.
 Initial scaffold genomes were built using both contigs and reads, and genomes were iteratively assembled using scaffold genomes and reads.

+-Script submission followed an array-based process:

+-submit wrapper script to SGE scheduler node: "bash array_map_to_ref_V1.sh"

+-array script reads the file names in file_names_hanta.txt and submits each job ("read_contig_iterative_map_V1.sh"), but skips every other line in file_names_hanta.txt to account for the R1/R1.fastq.gz files.

 Final genomes were parsed by eye to identify any frameshifts or indels.
-These troublemaker genomes were re-assembled using the Geneious mapper and reads (but not using contigs, since these introduced most of the errors).
+Genomes with indels or framshifts were re-assembled using the Geneious mapper and reads (but not using contigs, since these introduced most of the errors).